The Killing of a Chestnut Tree by Oliver K. Langmead

 About The Killing of a Chestnut Tree by Oliver K. Langmead

-Everyone in England knows Havelock Harper, the celebrated consulting detective, from the cases published in the papers.
-If any of them read his secret files, they would discover a very different man.
-His most fantastical cases must never reach the public eye, and nor must the love he shares with his stalwart companion, the formidable Major Sebastian Wright.
+Everyone in England knows Havelock Harper, the celebrated consulting detective from the papers.
+But if any of them read his private files, they would discover secrets that must never reach the public eye—extraordinary cases, impossible crimes, and a committed love affair with his formidable companion Major Sebastian Wright.

 At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.